 We drove north through Wyoming up to Douglas.
 The drive was hilly, but not forested, and got old with the gusty winds.
 We stopped in Douglas at the free rv park on the river.
 We got a few groceries, and drove around town.
 We went to a rustic bar in the old downtown, and drank a few beers.
 Shelly beat me at pool, but the bar was covered in old signs, and very interesting.
 The bartender asked if we had seen an animal like the one across from the bar.
 It was a bear with antlers.
 After saying no, he explained it was a cross between a bear and a deer, and called a beer!
 After going back to camp, we got to watch a live soap opera across the park.
 A young couple was apparently having a domestic dispute, and were very dramatic about it.
 They were in an older motor home, and had several friends who came and went, and helped in the dispute.
 They left the park about dark, and the rest of the the night was quiet.
 All in all a good deal, especially with the free entertainment.

 We drove north again through Wyoming, with the intention of getting to Billings, Montana.
 The weather is calling for snow in Wyoming, but not in southern Montana, so we are trying to outrun the snow.
 The scenery was much the same as yesterday, but getting hillier, and a few more trees.
 In northern Wyoming, the mountains off to the west were beautiful, and reminded us of why we are going north.
+We stopped at Yellowstone river rv park in Billings for the night, and found out Wyoming and Colorado had gotten 6" to 12" of snow.
+I think we got out just in time.

 Once again, the rv park disappointed us.
 Almost $40, and most of the campers were separated by an empty campsite, but if it would have been full, we would have had another camper's door 5 feet from ours.
 The wifi was nice to get caught up on world events, like what everyone on Facebook had for lunch.
 Ha!
 We met Ray Mullins from Michigan, and listened to his stories of the Alaska highway.